MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/05-deploy-managed-endpoint.md

+---
+lab:
+    title: 'Lab: Deploy an MLflow model to a managed online endpoint'
+    module: 'Module: Deploy an Azure Machine Learning model to a managed endpoint with CLI (v2)'
+---

 # Deploy a model to a managed online endpoint

 In this exercise, you will deploy an MLflow model to a managed online endpoint.